 - Category: Version update

-Tufin has released the latest version of the Tufin Orchestration Suite.
-So TOS 17-3 is available in its GA version, delivering some improvements, e.g.
+Tufin has released R18-2, the second version of the Tufin Orchestration Suite in 2018.
+TOS 18-2 is available as GA now, delivering some improvements, e.g.

 Security Policy Change Automation and Orchestration

 Commit Policy Changes.
 Using this function, policies are pushed from the Management Server to the Firewalls using the Designer.
 Supported for Check Point, Palo Alto and Fortinet

 The feature Change Windows allows to schedule time slots for committing policies from Management Server to Firewalls, including new report features